-This is one fine piece of film that I’ve watched over and over: Four persistent and ever-so-needy door-to-door salesmen deal with rejection, homesickness, and inevitable burnout as they travel the east coast selling pricey bibles to low-income Catholic families.
-In many ways the salesmen are poorer than the low-income parish members they go after for a sale.
+This is one fine piece of film.
+I’ve watched it several times.
+Four persistent and ever-so-needy door-to-door salesmen deal with rejection, homesickness, and inevitable burnout as they travel the East Coast selling pricey bibles to low-income Catholic families.
+The salesmen are often poorer than the low-income parish members they go after for a sale.
 Salesman is a profound 85-minute look back at 1968 and a dubious firm, The Mid-American Bible Company.

 Why am I fascinated with this documentary?
 For many of the same reasons that caused Vincent Canby to write his 1968 review of the film in The New York Times: